dmillz/Comic-Text/readme.md

 - Rewritten tooltip engine for superior performance.
 - Shiny new options page.

-Version 1.2.2 (September 2, 2011)
+Version 1.2.2/1.2.3 (September 2, 2011)

 - The Comic Text tooltip may now be dimissed by right clicking on it.
-- When using Comic Text to replace all HTML elements, <embed>s are no longer processed, since they don't reliably fire mouse events.
+- When using Comic Text to replace all HTML elements <object>s and <embed>s are no longer processed, since they don't reliably fire mouse events.